arcaicandy/PiQRAP/documentation/build-instructions.md

 <span class="colour" style="color:rgb(0, 255, 0)">pi@PiQRAP</span>:<span class="colour" style="color:rgb(102, 119, 255)">\~/PiQRAP</span> $ alsamixer

-Guides and inforamtion on how to use alsamixer are available on the internet but its not very complex.
+Guides and information on how to use alsamixer are available on the internet but its not very complex.
 Basically select the output device you want to change the volume for and then change the volume up and down.

 #### Notes on USB Sound Cards

 My testing has found that (cheap???)
 USB sound cards only allow one sound to play through them at a time.
 This is a problem for PiQRAP as it can sometime try to play more than one sounds at a time.

 This was solved by using an asound mixer called dmixer.

 When PiQRAP is installed it copies a file to /etc/asound.confg which contains the dmixer definition.

 The problem is I dont know where your USB sound card will appear in the device list so you may need to edit /etc/asound.conf to make sure its using the correct hardware.

 To do this edit the /etc/asound.confg file and change it to use the correct hardware device.
 Instructions are in the file.

 Use the following command...

 <span class="colour" style="color:rgb(0, 255, 0)">pi@PiQRAP</span>:<span class="colour" style="color:rgb(102, 119, 255)">\~/PiQRAP</span> $ sudo nano /etc/asound.conf

 ### 5\.
 Run PiQRAP \(First run\)

 Now you are ready to run PiQRAP.
 Make sure you speakers/headphones are on and your USB Stick plugged in.

 Open a terminal window and enter the following commands...

-<span class="colour" style="color:rgb(0, 255, 0)">pi@PiQRAP</span>:<span class="colour" style="color:rgb(102, 119, 255)">\~/PiQRAP</span> $ cd PiQRAP\
+<span class="colour" style="color:rgb(0, 255, 0)">pi@PiQRAP</span>:<span class="colour" style="color:rgb(102, 119, 255)">\~/PiQRAP</span> $ cd PiQRAP
 <span class="colour" style="color:rgb(0, 255, 0)">pi@PiQRAP</span>:<span class="colour" style="color:rgb(102, 119, 255)">\~/PiQRAP</span> $ python3 piqrap.py

-PyQRAP should start and you should hear 'Scanning Music Folder' followed a shortwhile after by 'Player ready"
+PyQRAP should start and you should hear 'Scanning Music Folder' followed a short while after by 'Player ready".

 At this point you will be stuck.
 You have no way to tell PiQRAP what to do.
 Luckily PiQRAP when it starts up and scans the 'music' folder on the USB Stick will create another folder on the stick called 'QRCards'.
 Read on.